matm/jQuery-File-Upload-Wiki/Cross-domain-uploads.md

 ## Cross-site iframe transport uploads

+Iframe uploads **within the same domain** can be enabled by including the [iframe-transport.js](https://github.com/blueimp/jQuery-File-Upload/blob/master/js/jquery.iframe-transport.js) file.
+For cross-site iframe file uploads, you must follow the additional steps below:

 To force all browser to make use of the iframe transport module for file uploads, the *forceIframeTransport* option can be set to *true*:

 ```js